EJB Interview Questions and Answers |Real time questions and Answers

 Both S.S.B & E.B undergo passivation and activation.
 The E.B have a separate ejbStore() callback for saving state during passivation & a separate ejbLoad() callback for loading state during activation.
 We do not need these callbacks for S.S.B because the container is simply uses object serialization to persist S.S.B fields.

-- MDB’s process multiple JMS messages asynchronously, rather than processing a serialized sequence of method calls.
+process multiple JMS messages asynchronously, rather than processing a

 - MDB have no H.I / R.I, and therefore cannot be directly accessed by internal or external clients.
 Clients interact with MDB’s only indirectly, by sending a message to a JMS Queue or Topic.

-- Only the container directly interacts with a message-driven bean by creating bean instances and passing JMS messages to those instances as necessary
+message-driven bean by creating bean instances and passing JMS messages to

--The Container maintains the entire lifecycle of a MDB; instances cannot be created or removed as a result of client requests or other API calls.
+of a MDB; instances cannot be created or removed as a result of client requests

-A) Does the business process span multiple method invocations, requiring a conversational state if so the state full model fits very nicely.
-If your business process last for a single method call the stateless paradigm will better suite needed.
+so the state full model fits very nicely.
+If your business process last for a

-- E.B are effective when application want to access one row at a time, if many rows needed to be fetched using session bean can be better alternative.
+- E.B are effective when application want to access one row at a time, if many

-- E.B are effective when working with one row at a time cause of lot of N.W traffic.
-S.B are efficient when client wants to access database directly, fetching, updating multiple rows from database.
+- E.B are effective when working with one row at a time cause of lot of N.W

 - S.B for application logic.

-CMP is used when the persistent data store is a relational database and there is “one to one” mapping between a data represented in a table in the relational database and the ejb object.
+relational database and there is “one to one” mapping between a data

 A) Session beans are not designed to be persistent, whether stateful or stateless.
 A stateful session bean instance typically can't survive system failures and other destructive events.